 HESCADE

 The National Health Service (NHS) has major problems in meeting the needs of patients and recovering from the COVID-19 pandemic.
-There are plans to provide more care outside of hospitals, such as more virtual wards in the community.
+There are plans to provide more care outside hospitals, such as more virtual wards in the community.
 These plans rely on having enough nurses working in the community and visiting patients in their own homes.
 Community and district nursing services in England often have problems in keeping staff – a particular issue in cities and for adult community nursing services.
 This study will identify successful ways of preventing community nurses for adults leaving their jobs and organisations.

 SkillMix